yurtman/LaserMaze/README.md

 ![Header](/images/Header.jpg)
 LaserMaze is an exciting game that imitates the comically bad kind of laser security system found in heist movies.
 Using Arduino, augmented laser pointers, and a smoke machine, LaserMaze can transform any shipping container or hallway into a practice course for aspiring special agents.

 It is currently still very much a prototype and the documentation of the project reflects this.
-For the most up to date documentation please see project documentation.
+For the most up to date documentation please see the wiki.

 ##Features
 - Made with easy to source components (laserpointers, basic electronics)